openequella/openequella.github.io/guides/PushToLMS.md

 ### Find uses in Blackboard
 1. From the Resource summary screen, select the Find uses link from the Details section.
-2. EQUELLA supports external connectors (Moodle, Blackboard and Local resources), and more than one may be configured.
+2. openEQUELLA supports external connectors (Moodle, Blackboard and Local resources), and more than one may be configured.
 If there are multiple connectors configured, a drop-down list displays, and the user selects from the list (e.g. Blackboard).
 If there is only one connector configured, the Find uses screen is displayed immediately.
 The courses in which the selected resource is currently used are listed, with the Location and Date added information.
 The Where this resource is used section elements include:
 * Enter text to filter table rows edit box—enter the first few characters of a course, location or date added to filter the table to display relevant results.
 (NOTE: This filter edit box only displays when there are 10 or more courses listed.)
 * Course—lists the Blackboard courses the resource has been added to.
 Click the Course column title or arrow to sort by course in alpha-numerical order.
 Clicking the link a second time reverses the order.